excellogalihs/arch/README.md

 | `alias search='nvim $(fzf)'` | Fuzzy-find a file with fzf, then open whatever you picked directly in nvim — one command instead of two. |

 **A tip on ordering**: the two plugin `source` lines should come *before* the `HISTFILE`/`setopt`/`alias` lines conceptually (though it won't break anything if they don't) — plugins react to keybindings and line-editor state, while history settings and aliases are just shell state, so keeping plugin setup grouped together near the top makes the file easier to scan later.

+---

+And now you have a ready-to-use Arch Linux + Hyprland setup.